MichaelGreenNZ/MG_MA3_StartShow/README.md

 # Updates/Fixes

+## v0.2.1
+* Tidied up some missed macros with incorrect handles
+* Added flashing for the Position and Gobo Go buttons when you have selected something to change, but not yet triggered it.
+* Recorded patching videos to get started. need to redo some of them

 ## v0.2.0
 * Finalised Gradients Macros, and improved gradient look on color picker.
 * Intensity Faders can now follow the color selection for each group with a toggle button on StartShow Content Update layout.